mdnasim1552/mdnasim1552/README.md

 Hello!
 I am a passionate software professional with a strong background in full-stack web development and Android app development.
 With experience in ERP systems, web applications, and mobile apps, I thrive in creating efficient solutions that align with business goals.
 My commitment to continuous learning is reflected in my diverse skill set and a collection of certifications in various technologies.

 ## Professional Experience
+### Software Developer in HD Clinical Asia (05-Feb-2024 to Present):

+- Develop and enhance clinical software solutions, with a focus on Solus Endoscopy.
+- Troubleshoot and resolve bugs with optimized solutions, ensuring smooth functionality.
+- Streamline operations by automating manual tasks in response to client-raised tickets.
+- Drive innovation by implementing new features to meet evolving client needs and industry standards.

-### Senior Software Executive at Pinovation Tech Ltd.
+### Senior Software Executive at Pinovation Tech Ltd (15-Mar-2023 to 04-Feb-2024):

 - ERP software development using ASP.NET web forms.
 - Resolving bugs and implementing new functionalities for clients.